 - Hollow Earth Expedition supplement Mysteries of the Hollow Earth.
 Pirates are a distinct culture in the Hollow Earth.
 They sail everything from Roman triremes to 18th century galleons.

-- GURPS Discworld Also has a campaign setting in the Brown Islands, which is full of pirates.
+- The Discworld Role-Playing Game has a campaign setting, the Brown Islands, which are full of pirates.
 And also of tourists.
 And, therefore, also of pirate-themed taverns, where some of the pirates occasionally get jobs as "local colour" when the piracy isn't doing so well.
 As this suggests, most of them are a skewed Discworld version of Roguish (the Pirates' Code is complicated enough that they've been known to press-gang contract lawyers), although there are also Brutes available if the PCs need to be seriously menaced.

 - Naturally, GURPS Swashbucklers deals extensively with pirates of both Roguish and Brutish style.